 Note: this review is (relatively) spoiler-free, so dig in!

-At the end of September, Netflix released the last of the month's new slate.
-Among the additions was an original film from the streaming site called Gerald's Game, based on Stephen King's 1992 novel of the same name.
+At the end of September, Netflix released an original film called Gerald's Game, based on Stephen King's 1992 novel of the same name.
 The adaptation promised a pretty straightforward plot: Man and woman go to woods to save their marriage.
 Man handcuffs woman to bed for kinky sex times.
 Man dies of heart attack.
 Madness ensues.
 You might be asking yourself how a woman chained to a bed makes for a compelling horror movie, but I'm hoping I can adequately peel back the layers and show you that the movie goes way beyond that seemingly basic premise.

 1. It's a Simple Concept That's Well-Executed